 (widow), "polvora" (gunpowder), "bandera" (flag), "calzones" (pants), and "Pari" (Priest).
-The other Spanish words that appear in the Chamoru version were written in their original Spanish spelling, which suggests that they were not part of the daily Chamoru language: Marianas, Rey, Plaza, abril, catorce, etc. We have adjusted the spelling of these original Spanish spelling, which suggests that they were not part of the daily Chamoru language: Marianas, Rey, Plaza, abril, catorce, etc. We have adjusted the spelling of these words at the corresponding contemporary version, since they are now incorporated into Chamoru language.
+The other Spanish words that appear in the Chamoru version were written in their original Spanish spelling, which suggests that they were not part of the daily Chamoru language: Marianas, Rey, Plaza, abril, catorce, etc. We have adjusted the spelling of these 9 The word nénpuni is not recorded in other Chamoru dictionaries.
+Here it seems to match the meaning "deny", "deniable".
+10 This word, from the original Spanish "soldado", is one of the few Spanish borrowings registered in this text and incorporated into Chamoru.
+The other words are "viuda"

-11 What today would be spelled inetnon, which means a group or a gathering, was written as inenon in 1799.
-Hence, the root word of inenon most likely would have been onon.

-12 Nowadays it is used to mean "there is nothing".
+words at the corresponding contemporary version, since they are now incorporated into Chamoru language.11 What today would be spelled inetnon, which means a group or a gathering, was written as inenon in 1799.
+Hence, the root word of inenon most likely would have been onon.12 Nowadays it is used to mean "there is nothing".
 In other segments of this text it matches with the meaning "all", "everyone", and it is known to have this same meaning in historic religious songs.
 13 This word is now in complete disuse.
 In this text matches the meaning "to emulate", "to imitate", "to mirror", "to have the same fate".